29+ orders placed in your location

 Consequently, after diagnosing the autoimmune disorders and p-ANAC testing is positive, there is a need for an additional test like a biopsy to confirm the diagnosis.
 The doctor will consider your signs and symptoms as well as the results of the laboratory tests and other types of tests, including imaging studies, to confirm the diagnosis of auto-immune disorders.

-In several studies, 90% of patients are diagnosed positive with microscopic polyangiitis (MPA) in the p-ANCA test.
-The p-ANCA test detects a positive result in 40% of the cases of Churg Strauss or Granulomatosis with Polyangiitis.
+With several studies, 90% of patients are diagnosed positive with microscopic polyangiitis (MPA) in the p-ANCA test.
+The p-ANCA test detects a positive result in 40% of the cases of Churg Strauss or granulomatosis with polyangiitis.

 The p-ANCA test measures the levels of perinuclear antineutrophil antibodies in the blood.
 High positivity can affect several health conditions related to the body or damage the body.